- Code ARTH6170

 This course introduces students to a varied and exciting range of artistic practices from contemporary India, Indonesia, Japan and China.
 Students will also be offered an understanding of political, cultural and artistic contexts against which this work may be located.
 Questions of postcolonial politics, globalisation and nationalism will be addressed as part of the theoretical framework.

 Upon successful completion, students will have the knowledge and skills to:

-- Demonstrate a developed capacity to analyse significant works, the careers of individual artists, and relevant cultural and political histories in formal and contextual terms.
+- display a developed capacity to analyse significant works, the careers of individual artists, and relevant cultural and political histories in formal and contextual terms;

-- Demonstrate an understanding of specific historical issues that underpin the development of contemporary art cultures in the Asian region.
+- illustrate an understanding of specific historical issues that underpin the development of contemporary art cultures in the Asian region;

-- Demonstrate a sophisticated understanding of theoretical frameworks internationally, and to apply insights from these to the chosen case studies.
+- show a sophisticated understanding of theoretical frameworks internationally, and to apply insights from these to the chosen case studies; and

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 130 hours of total student learning time made up from: